-Our empirical model follows equation (4) (in logarithms) and mirrors standard econometric approaches to estimating labour share determinants (Bassanini and Manfredi, 2014; Bentolila and Saint-Paul, 2003; Doan and Wan, 2017).
-As there are no direct measures of the markup and bargaining power, we include their determinants (GVC participation and labour market institutions, LMI) directly in the estimation equation:
+Our empirical model follows equation (4) in logarithms and mirrors standard econometric approaches to estimating labour share determinants (Bassanini and Manfredi, 2014; Bentolila and Saint-Paul, 2003; Doan and Wan, 2017).
+As there are no direct measures of the markup (m) and bargaining power $(\gamma)$ , we include their determinants (GVC participation and labour market institutions, LMI) directly in the estimation equation:

-$$\ln(S{c,i,t}) = \sum{j=1}^{3} \alpha{1j} \ln S{c,i,t-j} + \alpha{2} \ln k{c,i,t} + \alpha{3} \ln GVC{c,i,t-1} + \alpha{4} \ln LMI{c,t} + \alpha{5} \ln XR{c,t} + \varepsilon{c,i,t}$$ (5)
+$$\ln(S{c,i,t}) = \alpha{0,c,i} + \sum{j=1}^{3} \alpha{1j} \ln S{c,i,t-j} + \alpha_2 \ln k{c,i,t} + \alpha_3 \ln GVC{c,i,t-1} + \alpha_4 \ln LMI{c,t} + \alpha_5 \ln XR{c,t} + d_t + \varepsilon{c,i,t}$$ (5)

-where c, i and t denote country, industry, and year, and $\varepsilon$ is the error term.
+c, i and t denote country, industry, and year, $\alpha{0,c,i}$ is a country-industry specific intercept, $d_t$ denote year dummies and $\varepsilon$ is the error term.
 S is the adjusted labour share, measured as labour compensation as a ratio to value added based on the World Input-Output Database (WIOD; Timmer, et al., 2015).
 WIOD relies, where available, on labour force surveys to estimate labour income of self- and informally-employed workers in emerging economies.
 In contrast to the static model in equation (4), we use a dynamic model, in line with the sluggish adjustment of our variables.
 We also estimate separate specifications for the share of the labour compensation of high-, medium- and low-skilled workers in sectoral value added.
 Low-, medium- and high-skilled refers to workers with primary, secondary, and tertiary education, respectively (Timmer, et al., 2015).

 k is the capital stock as a ratio to value added.
-It would be desirable to include a measure of capital-augmenting technological change.
-However, (imperfect) proxies like total factor productivity or the information and communication technology capital stock are not available for our sample.
-Karabarbounis and Neiman (2014) provide evidence that the potential bias resulting from the omission of this variable is negligible.
+It would be desirable to include a measure of capital-augmenting technological change (A).
+However, (imperfect) proxies like total factor productivity or the information and communication technology capital stock are not available

 &lt;sup>9 The choice of countries and time period is determined by data availability.
 Unfortunately, WIOD ends in 2014, and no new data has been released.
 We link data across two different releases of WIOD by splicing, which required aggregation of some industries.
-A detailed industry list is provided in Table A3 in the appendix.
+A detailed industry list is provided in Table A3 in the online appendix.
 We exclude the following industries from all estimations: Agriculture, Hunting, Forestry and Fishing, Mining and Quarrying, Coke and Refined Petroleum, as well as mostly publicly owned sectors (Public Administration and Defence; Compulsory Social Security; Education; Human Health and Social Work Activities).
 This is because wage setting in these industries may not be determined by the same forces as in other industries.
 Furthermore, we exclude the real estate sector whose value added largely constitutes imputed rents.
-We exclude outlier industries where the percentage change in the labour share exceeds 50% in one year or where the labour share is constant for the whole period, as this suggests data or classification issues (six industries in total from Brazil, China, Indonesia and Turkey).
+We exclude outlier industries where the percentage change in the labour share exceeds 50 per cent in one year or where the labour share is constant for the whole period, as this suggests data or classification issues (six industries in total from Brazil, China, Indonesia and Turkey).